tek79/ws2812-spi/README.md

 # Setup SPI on Raspberry #
-First, enable the SPI hardware module on the SPI, using raspi-config, in Advanced Options / SPI, and enabeling the SPI interface and the module loading:
+First, enable the SPI hardware module on the SPI, using raspi-config, in Advanced Options / SPI, and enabling the SPI interface and the module loading:
     sudo raspi-config